younus-alsaadi/RAG_Images/README.md

 # RAG_Images

-This is a implementation of the Retrieval-Augmented Generation (RAG) on Images .
+This is a implementation of the Retrieval-Augmented Generation (RAG) on Images.
+This project uses vision-language models to improve Retrieval-Augmented Generation (RAG) for PDFs that contain images, charts, and other multimodal or domain-specific content.

 ## Requirements

-- Python 3.8 or later
+- Python 3.12 or later

 ### Install Python using MiniConda